 Dogma is the enemy of compounding.

 Capital allocation requires absolute objectivity, heavily influenced by each investor’s goals, risk tolerance, and philosophical approach.
-Whether you are running a high-velocity momentum strategy or a deeply defensive dividend portfolio, you need assets that perform their specific function without failure.
+Whether you are running a high-velocity momentum strategy or a deeply defensive portfolio, you need assets that perform their specific function without structural failure.
 Mixing the sheer mass of legacy funds with the extreme precision of modern quantitative ETFs creates a highly resilient structure.

 If you need an asset pool to absorb volatility and compound quietly while you execute higher-risk operations elsewhere, these funds are built for the job.
 They possess the operational scar tissue of decades of market combat.
 But you must verify their math.
 Check the expense ratios, audit the tax drag in your non-registered accounts, and confirm the specific factor tilts.
 Every asset in your architecture must pull its weight.